 We are highly dependent on our scientific advisors, consultants and third-party research partners.
 Our success will also depend in part on the continued service of our key employees and our ability to identify, hire and retain additional qualified personnel in an intensely competitive market.
-Although we have a research agreement with Dr. John Thompson, this agreement may be terminated upon short or no notice.
-Additionally, we do not have employment agreements with our key employees.
+Although we have employment agreements with all of our key employees and a research agreement with Dr. John Thompson, these agreements may be terminated upon short or no notice.
 We do not maintain key person life insurance on any member of management.
 The failure to attract and retain key personnel could limit our growth and hinder our research and development efforts.